-Actuarial Cost Method

-Amortization Method Level % of Pay (Open) Remaining Amortization Period 26 Years Asset Valuation Method 5 Year Smoothed Market; 20% Corridor Inflation 3.50% Salary Increases 3.75% to 14.50% Including Inflation Investment Rate of Return 7.5% Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
+Actuarial Cost Method Amortization Method Remaining Amortization Period Asset Valuation Method Inflation Salary Increases Investment Rate of Return Retirement Age Aggregate Entry Age Normal Level % of Pay (Open) 25 Years 5-Year Smoothed Market; 20% Corridor 3.50% 3.75% to 14.50% Including Inflation 7.5% Experience-based table of rates that are specific to the type of eligibility condition.
 Last updated for the 2014 valuation pursuant to an experience study of the period 2011-2013.
-Mortality For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2102).
+Mortality For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
 The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
 For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
-The IMRF specific rates were developed from the
+The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustments that were applied for non-disabled lives.
+For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
+The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.